Here are some things which really help – obviously only if comfortable. Do one, do ten, as you want!

 Here are three things that don’t help.
 Please don’t:

 Complain to me it is not in a particular shop.
-Literally nothing I can usefully do about it.
+There is literally nothing I can usefully do about it.

-Tag me in poor reviews as I will probably have seen it.
+Tag me in or show me poor reviews as I will probably have seen it.
 It’s not wise for an author to respond to a poor review.
 I shrug them off – people’s tastes differ.
 The best solution for a bad review is a better one.